A season for Feng Shui and getting ready for the harvest and for the stillness of winter. This is Fall.

 By changing any one of the mind/body/spirit/space of our lives, we change all the others.
 Changing our mind with calm and openness, changing our body with detox with exercise, clean air, water and food and plenty of rest, our spirit with the beauty that brings us joy and our spaces with cleaning and de-cluttering, removing that which no longer serves us and the wisdom of Feng Shui, we will transform our lives.

-Here are some time-honored simple tips to guide you to take full advantage of Nature’s detoxing energy for Mind/Body/Spirit & Space and get ready for harvest and stillness
+Here are some time-honored tips to guide you to take full advantage of Nature’s detoxing for Mind/Body/Spirit & Space and get ready for harvest and stillness

-(Note: While even sleep is a detoxification of the body, if you are planning to embark on a full-body detox, note that Spring and Fall are the best times for a detox.
-Summer and Winter are not the most conducive to a proper detoxing the body on a major scale.
+(Note: While even sleep is a detoxification of the body, if you are planning to embark on a full-body detox, note that summer and Winter are not the most conducive to a proper detoxing the body on a major scale.
 Before undertaking any major detoxification, be sure to consult your medical professional.)